-If you’re credit for the sole purpose of earning rewards, the most important thing you can do is avoid paying credit card interest at all costs!
-Paying interest will mostly likely cancel out the value of your rewards, which defeats the purpose of having a rewards card to begin with!
+If you’re planning to use a credit card for the sole purpose of earning rewards, the most important thing you can do is avoid paying credit card interest at all costs!
+Paying interest will mostly likely cancel out the value of your rewards, which defeats the purpose of having a rewards card to begin with.

-If you’re worried using credit might cause you to overspend, try using your credit card as a compliment to a monthly budget you create.
+If you’re worried paying with plastic might cause you to overspend, try using your credit card as a compliment to a monthly budget you create.

 If you want to stay on track, it might be smart to “check in” with your credit card bill at least once per week as the month progresses.
 That way, you won’t be surprised when your monthly bill arrives in the mail.

 When it does, however, you should pay it off right away.
-Don’t let a balance carry over or you could easily wind up with a revolving balance that will only grow over time.
+Don’t let a balance carry over or you could easily wind up with a debt that will only grow over time.

 If you get to the point where you’re juggling multiple rewards cards, it’s extremely smart to keep track of any pertinent details in a simple spreadsheet.
 Factors you may want to track include when you signed up for a new card, when you earned the signup bonus, and when the annual fee comes due.

-The final rule to follow when using credit card rewards for travel is to budget for your entire trip – not just the parts you paid for with rewards.
-If you’re flying somewhere on airline miles, for example, you’ll need to budget for a hotel stay, food and drink, and entertainment once you arrive at your destination.
+The final rule to follow when using credit card rewards for travel is making sure you budget for your entire trip – not just the parts you paid for with rewards.
+If you’re flying somewhere on airline miles, for example, you’ll need to budget for hotel stays, food and drink, and entertainment once you arrive at your destination.

 While travel rewards can make nearly any trip a lot more affordable, you shouldn’t let a lack of planning destroy your budget.
 Earning enough rewards for a free flight or hotel for a week is an awesome plan, but you still need to have money to eat, have fun, and enjoy yourself.
 And if you don’t plan ahead, you could wind up spending significantly more money than you ever dreamed.